gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    and SHA-1 with SHA-256 listed prior to SHA-1 to indicate the preference.

-   When using DTLS/SCTP, each endpoint MUST use a single SCTP-AUTH Message Digest Algorithm during the whole SCTP association.
+   When using DTLS/SCTP, each endpoint MUST use a single SCTP AUTH Message Digest Algorithm during the whole SCTP association.
 This guarantees that an association shared key is only used with a single algorithm.